wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 ### Save Charts in the Service Dashboard

-You can view the query used in a chart and save a chart on the default service dashboard to your dashboard.
+View queries used in the charts of the default service dashboard and save these charts to your dashboard.

 <table style="width: 100%;">
   <tr>